 It cost me thousands and I sacrificed so much for this trip.
 Now we’ve all got to pretend everything’s ok if we are to get round all the sites I want them to see.
-If she needs to cry, she’ll have to wait.
+If she needs to cry in a crowded Macy’s, she’ll have to wait.
 I’ve made plans.

 If I was physically hit by a bus, with broken bones, would I be expected back so soon?

 I can assure you, I was mentally hit by a bus.

 Within 5 weeks of return to school I began a relationship with the boy who came to be the first man to ever raise his hand to me.